thegodone/apple_ai_model/README.md

 This is an example of usage of MLX implementation of AttentiveFP original code (code is not exactly similar to the paper "equations"!).

-THe goal is also to have a benchmark of the MLX, Pytorch Jax and Tensorflow implementation on GPU (Apple Metal)
+The goal is also to have a benchmark of the MLX, Pytorch Jax and Tensorflow implementation on GPU (Apple Metal) using exactly the same model.

 To do:
 - [x] Add Pytorch version